Posts

 - The book of the New Sun, the 3 novels (I hated it, same issue as with the other book, but far worst.
 I actually forgot I’ve read Wolfe before and hated it)

-- David Brin: Existence (Good premise, good overall, thought provoking, but not the literary talent of other names mentioned here)
+- Existence (Good premise, good overall, thought provoking, but not the literary talent of other names mentioned here)

 - John W Campbell: Islands of Space (Very bad and didn’t age well, more a reflection of prejudice of an old society than anything else)